ademolahh/Blockhead-Documentation/README.md

 ### Disputes and Refunds

 If there is a dispute over a payment, Blockhead relies on Oracle to settle the dispute.
-Invoices created through the marketplace use the marketplace oracle to reallocate funds to the creator or payer based on dispute resolution.
+Invoices created through the marketplace uses the oracle to reallocate funds to the creator or payer based on dispute resolution.

 ### Future Plan